dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_the_teams/user_stories/add_new_team/README.md

 ## Description

     As an admin user
-    I want to to add a new team
+    I want to add a new team

 ## Acceptance criteria